 Greentree/McKenna Watershed Study

+A local engineering consultant, MSA Professional Services, will complete the study.
 The Greentree/McKenna watershed drains to the south toward the Upper Badger Mill Creek ponds near Prairie Ridge Park.

 Public Information Meetings